The Situation in Germany

 Waiting for the Second Wave

 In the press conference of the Robert-Koch Institute last Thursday, Professor Schaade warned, "A second wave is expected.
-Although the situation in Germany is presently under control with falling incidence rates of Covid-19, we cannot exclude a new spread, e.g., from outside.
+Although the situation in Germany is currently under control, with declining Covid-19 incidence rates, we cannot rule out a new spread, e.g., from outside.
 We must remain vigilant."

-However, Germany's test capacity has reached 964,000 in a week, of which only 317,000 tests were used last week, with just 3.8% being positive.
+However, Germany's test capacity reached 964,000 tests per week, of which only 317,000 were used last week, with just 3.8% positive.
 Besides, there is no national shortage of ICU beds.

-We also may hope that the much-feared second wave will be less devastating because doctors have learned how to treat Corvid-19 patients.
+We also may hope that the much-feared second wave will be less devastating because doctors have learned how to treat COVID-19 patients.

 There Is No Glory in Prevention

-The opponents of the extended lockdown argue, "It is about to ruin our social, cultural, and economic life, so we must get off it as quickly as possible.
-Covid-19 is no more dangerous to the population than influenza if certain risk groups and people over 65 years of age are specifically protected against infection."
+The opponents of the extended lockdown argue, "It is about to ruin our social, cultural, and economic life, so we must get out of it as quickly as possible.
+COVID-19 is no more dangerous to the population than influenza if certain risk groups and people over 65 years of age are specifically protected against infection."

 This comparison is deceptive, for contrary to the Coronavirus, there is a basic immunity to influenza in the world population.
 While a new pandemic like the Spanish flu is extremely unlikely, we still know next to nothing about the new Coronavirus.